jsoghigian/usco_align/README.md

 Future iterations will optionally trim MSAs.

 Dependencies:
 BUSCO (or the results directories from BUSCO)
 MAFFT
+Python 2.7
     Biopython
     Matplotlib

 An example run of the scripts is below:

 #these scripts require Biopython and matplotlib, along with a *NIX operating system.
 Of course
 #they also rely on BUSCO results directories!